Writer • Open Source Technologist • Maquisard

 By day he works an IT job.
 By night he works on his first novel and hacks on Scheme and Python code.

 A polyglot developer, he is working on becoming bilingual in human languages.
-He has a native's facility with English and is very much a beginner with Spanish.
+He has a native's facility with English and is very much a beginner with Spanish, though he swears rather well using it.

 Contact for all inquiries.. →Original Video